Blastocystis hominis infection

 The cause of your diarrhea may be difficult to diagnose.
 Even if blastocystis is present on a fecal exam, it may not be causing your symptoms.
 Your doctor likely will take your medical history, ask you about recent activities, such as traveling, and perform a physical exam.
 A number of lab tests help diagnose parasitic diseases and other noninfectious causes of gastrointestinal symptoms:

 If you have blastocystis without signs or symptoms, then you don't need treatment.
 Mild signs and symptoms may improve on their own within a few days.

-Potential medications for treating blastocystis include the antibiotic metronidazole (Flagyl), the combination medication sulfamethoxazole and trimethoprim (Bactrim, Septra, others), and the antiprotozoal medication iodoquinol (Yodoxin, others).
-However, keep in mind that response to medication for B. hominis infection varies greatly from person to person.
+Potential medications for treating blastocystis infection include the antibiotic metronidazole (Flagyl), the combination medication sulfamethoxazole and trimethoprim (Bactrim, Septra, others), and the antiprotozoal medications iodoquinol (Yodoxin) or nitazoxanide (Alinia).
+However, keep in mind that response to medication for blastocystis infection varies greatly from person to person.
 And, because the symptoms you're having might be unrelated to blastocystis, it's also possible that any improvement may be due to the medication's effect on another organism.